Artemis

-In myth and literature, Artemis is presented as a hunting goddess of the woods, surrounded by her followers, who are not to be crossed.
-In the myth of Actaeon, when the young hunter sees her bathing naked, he is transformed into a deer by the angered goddess and is then devoured by his own hunting dogs who do not recognize their own master.
-In the story of Callisto, the girl is driven away from Artemis' company after breaking her vow of virginity, having lain with and been impregnated by Zeus.
+In myth and literature, Artemis is presented as a hunting goddess of the woods, surrounded by her chaste band of nymphs.
+In the myth of Actaeon, when the young hunter sees her bathing naked, he is transformed into a deer by the angered goddess and is then devoured by his own hunting dogs, who do not recognize their master.
+In the story of Callisto, the girl is driven away from Artemis's company after breaking her vow of virginity, having lain with and been impregnated by Zeus.
 In the Epic tradition, Artemis halted the winds blowing the Greek ships during the Trojan War, stranding the Greek fleet in Aulis, after King Agamemnon, the leader of the expedition, shot and killed her sacred deer.
 Artemis demanded the sacrifice of Iphigenia, Agamemnon's young daughter, as compensation for her slain deer.
-In most versions, when Iphigenia is led to the altar to be offered as a sacrifice, Artemis pities her and takes her away, leaving another deer in her place.
-In the war that followed, Artemis along with her twin brother and mother supported the Trojans against the Greeks, and challenged Hera into battle.
+In most versions, when Iphigenia is led to the altar to be offered as a sacrifice, Artemis pities her and takes her away, leaving a deer in her place.
+In the war that followed, Artemis supported the Trojans against the Greeks, and she challenged Hera in battle.

-Artemis was one of the most widely venerated of the Ancient Greek deities, her worship spread throughout ancient Greece, with her multiple temples, altars, shrines, and local veneration found everywhere in the ancient world.
+Artemis was one of the most widely venerated of the Ancient Greek deities; her worship spread throughout ancient Greece, with her multiple temples, altars, shrines, and local veneration found everywhere in the ancient world.
 Her great temple at Ephesus was one of the Seven Wonders of the Ancient World, before it was burnt to the ground.
-Artemis' symbols included a bow and arrow, a quiver, and hunting knives, and the deer and the cypress were sacred to her.
+Artemis's symbols included a bow and arrow, a quiver, and hunting knives, and the deer and the cypress were sacred to her.
 Diana, her Roman equivalent, was especially worshipped on the Aventine Hill in Rome, near Lake Nemi in the Alban Hills, and in Campania.